PiyushMe4/Data-Science-Models/Credit Card Fraud Detection/README.md

 ## Acknowledgement

-This project is one of the three required tasks for the Data Science Internship at CodSoft.
+**This project was developed with a strong emphasis on interpretability, user interaction, and real-world machine learning workflow and is one of the three required tasks for the Data Science Internship at CodSoft.**

 I have actively used the Data Science course by Krish Naik and various YouTube tutorials to guide my learning and implementation throughout this project.